 Built in 1987, our 'hi-tech' design studio was designed by King McCallister (now Shed KM) and featured prominently in the Architects' Journal when it was opened.
-Its large open-plan design allows students from all years to work in close proximity and share design ideas between the years.
+Its large open-plan design with 24 hour access allows students from all years to work in close proximity and share design ideas between the years.

-The school has two IT technicians who support our AV, photographic and multimedia and IT functionalities on a day to day basis.
+The school has dedicated technicians who support our AV, photographic and multimedia and IT functionalities on a day to day basis.
 Seven full-time workshop supervisors are responsible for the provision of model-making and workshop skills within the school.

 The PMDS is a multi-purpose facility containing highly professional equipment, from 3-D printers and backlit drawing boards to large format printers and guillotines, it enables the user to print, cut, scan and draw to a very exacting standard.
 The PMDS is a supervised facility with a member of staff available during opening hours to provide technical support and advice.

-Two computing labs are available for student use, one with 29 PCs and another with 12 Apple iMacs.
+Two computing labs are available for student use, one with 52 Core i7 PCs and another with 12 Apple iMacs.
 All machines feature Adobe Photoshop, InDesign, Acrobat, Illustrator and AutoCAD software and are supported by the University Computing Services Department (CSD).

 In addition the PC lab also has Rhino for 3D modelling, Grasshopper for parametric modelling and Brazil for high quality rendering, together with Adobe Premiere, Revit, SketchUp, and the full Microsoft Office suite of applications installed.
 The Mac suite also has Final Cut Pro and Cinema 4D installed.